 ‘A mind ripped apart by madness’

-Keep My Grave Open, also known as The House Where Hell Froze Over, is a 1974 American horror film directed by S.F.
+Keep My Grave Open, also known as The House Where Hell Froze Over, is a 1974 American horror feature film directed by S.F.
 Brownrigg.
-Assistant director Larry N. Stouffer had directed Horror High (1973).
+Assistant director Larry N. Stouffer helmed Horror High the previous year.
 Camilla Carr, Stephen Tobolowsky, and Ann Stafford star.

 Lesley Fontaine (Camilla Carr), a troubled single woman in her thirties, lives in an isolated farm estate miles from the nearest town.
 Someone is committing murders in the vicinity, and the only suspects are Lesley or her brother Kevin (Chelsea [Chelcie] Ross).

-Among the victims are a hitchhiker (Bill Thurman) looking for food, a local girl called Susie (Ann Stafford), Bobby (Stephen Tobolowsky), a young farmhand, and ‘Twinkle’ (Sharon Bunn), a middle-aged prostitute.
+Among the victims are a hitchhiker (Bill Thurman) looking for food, a local girl called Susie (Ann Stafford), Bobby (Stephen Tobolowsky), a young farmhand, and ‘Twinkle’ (Sharon Bunn), a middle-aged call-girl.

 Any of Brownrigg’s earlier movies would make a better introduction to the charms of his cinema, and yet, despite an almost static plot, this fourth and final horror film is in many ways the culmination of his work.

 The film’s lead character (a withdrawn, isolated, mentally ill woman) is emblematic of Brownrigg’s difficulties as a storyteller.
 He is drawn to creating minimalist character studies involving isolated or hermit-like characters (the ‘forgotten’ residents of an asylum, a reclusive Bayou family, a friendless young woman in a house of bad memories), but the pressures of commercial genre film-making require him to provide typical moments of excitement, tension and release; in a word, action.